reeseschultz/ReeseUnityDemos/README.md

 This project is a [UPM](https://docs.unity3d.com/Manual/Packages.html) package [monorepo](https://en.wikipedia.org/wiki/Monorepo) that supports the included demos, featuring:

-1. [Navigation](https://github.com/reeseschultz/ReeseUnityDemos/tree/nav#reeses-dots-navigation) - DOTS navigation with auto-jumping agents and movable surfaces; released as a package on the `nav` branch.
+1. [Navigation](https://github.com/reeseschultz/ReeseUnityDemos/tree/nav#reeses-dots-navigation) - DOTS navigation with auto-jumping agents and dynamic surfaces; released as a package on the `nav` branch.
+2. [Pathing](https://github.com/reeseschultz/ReeseUnityDemos/tree/path#reeses-dots-pathing) - DOTS pathing without any bells and whistles; released as a package on the `path` branch.
-2. [Randomization](https://github.com/reeseschultz/ReeseUnityDemos/tree/random#reeses-dots-randomization) - `Unity.Mathematics.Random` number generators in jobs, including Burst-capable ones; released as a package on the `random` branch.
+3. [Randomization](https://github.com/reeseschultz/ReeseUnityDemos/tree/random#reeses-dots-randomization) - `Unity.Mathematics.Random` number generators in jobs, including Burst-capable ones; released as a package on the `random` branch.
-3. [Spatial Events](https://github.com/reeseschultz/ReeseUnityDemos/tree/spatial#reeses-dots-spatial-events) - Reactive entry and exit events in Burst-capable jobs; released as a package on the `spatial` branch.
+4. [Spatial Events](https://github.com/reeseschultz/ReeseUnityDemos/tree/spatial#reeses-dots-spatial-events) - Reactive entry and exit events in Burst-capable jobs; released as a package on the `spatial` branch.
-4. [Utility Code](https://github.com/reeseschultz/ReeseUnityDemos/tree/utility#reeses-utility-code) - General utility code for Unity, mainly DOTS-oriented; released as a package on the `utility` branch.
+5. [Utility Code](https://github.com/reeseschultz/ReeseUnityDemos/tree/utility#reeses-utility-code) - General utility code for Unity, mainly DOTS-oriented; released as a package on the `utility` branch.

 ## Demos